 Last year when Google introduced this new design language, they bought forth a refreshed outlook through design and termed it as a ‘unifying theory of a rationalized space and a system of motion’.
 The target was to bring the interface in line with reality.
-To bridge the gap between real and imagination.
-Material design brought a novel feel to design and instantly garnered praises from designers and technologists, owing to its rich set of design styles and principles.
+To bridge the gap between reality and imagined.
+Material design brought a novel feel to the design and instantly garnered praises from designers and technologists, owing to its rich set of design styles and principles.

 Context is important in design.
 It is through material that we get to know about the surface and edge.
 The material that provides context includes both the style and content that is very much needed to assess the digital space.
-Material provides visual cues that in turn give better understanding of the user interface.
+The material provides visual cues that in turn give a better understanding of the user interface.

-Motion in material design revolves along the same pattern.
+Motion in material design revolves around the same pattern.
 Motion through the flow of an application provides context.
 Motion gives a sense of continuity and the user experiences uninterrupted flow.
-Ultimately, problems like inconsistency in design or lack of clarity in navigation does not arise.
-The best example of motion can be expansion of the material of a card, when tapped, occupies the entire screen through its content rather than just the dimensions of the card.
+Ultimately, problems like inconsistency in design or lack of clarity in navigation do not arise.
+The best example of motion can be an expansion of the material of a card when tapped, occupies the entire screen through its content rather than just the dimensions of the card.

 Material design works on the core principles of print design, as pinpointed by Google.
 Lot of stress has been laid on building user interfaces that scale well between different types of devices.
 Scalability is an important parameter in designing products that are successful on multiples devices.
 One of the important concepts is stacking.

 While designing a user interface with material design, you must take into consideration drop shadows, the contrast in color, and z-positioning to give the user a sense of depth in the user interface.
 Context is created with the help of depth.
 Floating elements on top of stacks create an impact that leads to call-to-action in a user interface.
 Advanced designers can use baselines grids to create unique and effective designs.
 For a pre-made layout, Google’s white frames template can be downloaded.